ashokjeevan/terraform101/README.md

 If its installed correctly, you will see a version number.

 # About the project
-This project is the result of learning Terraform by creating a tiered infrastructure (from now being referred to as 'infra').
+This project creates a tiered infrastructure (from now being referred to as 'infra').
 This infra consists of :
 * VPC (CIDR range: 10.0.0.0/16)
 * Public Subnet (10.0.1.0/24) and its route table